SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 The more recent 1931, 1941 and 1951 microdata files are securely managed and housed under the Canadian Research Data Centre Network (CRDCN).
 See the [CRDCN application process information](https://crdcn.org/research) and a [webinar](https://crdcn.org/sites/default/files/gauvreauwebinar_21january2015.pdf) about the historical Census microdata in the CRDCN.
 Looking ahead, the 1931 microdata file is eligible for public release in late 2023.
 <!-- equals 3 line breaks, 2 spaces at the end of line above -->

-### 2&nbsp; Archiving of CCRI resources across partner university archives
+### 2&nbsp; Archiving CCRI resources across partner university archives

 #### 2-1&nbsp; Network of CCRI archives

 CCRI archiving efforts were shared among several universities for the 1911 - 1951 censuses.

 Several partner universities were responsible for providing bilingual CCRI "web gateway" archives.
 One-point discovery and access to CCRI resources was not a focus for the project.
-The focus was the production of time harmonized census data (by geography and census concepts) and harmonized metadata and documentation.
-The strategy for these archiving all these materials was to distribute their archiving among identified partner universities, while ensuring privacy protections.
+Instead the focus was on the production of time harmonized census data (by geography and census concepts) and harmonized metadata and documentation.
+The strategy for these archiving all these resources was to distribute their archiving among identified partner universities, while ensuring privacy protections.

 #### 2-2&nbsp; What are the CCRI archives?